Experience Analytics for eCommerce Platform Migrations

-So you have decided that it is time to make the move to a new eCommerce platform.
+So you have decided that it is time for an eCommerce platform migration.
 Everyone is excited about the new capabilities that comes from upgrading the technology behind your webstore.
 You will be able to build better user experiences, effectively integrate with more systems, have a more scalable environment, create more personalized content, and do all of the things you’ve ever dreamed of (I may be slightly exaggerating)!

 The good news is that newer technologies can be leveraged to better mitigate the risks involved in the move.
 Specifically, digital experience analytics platforms can be utilized to increase site revenue after the migration and address unforeseen gaps.
 Here are 3 benefits of using digital experience analytics during a platform migration: